-Staff finds that the project is consistent with the development standards of the RS zoning district and the design requirements within the Hillside Design and Urban/Wildlife Interface

-Guidelines in that the proposed development is designed to minimize excessive grading and blend into the existing slope.
+Staff finds that the project is consistent with the development standards of the RS zoning district and the design requirements within the Hillside Design and Urban/Wildlife Interface Guidelines in that the proposed development is designed to minimize excessive grading and blend into the existing slope.
 The proposed residence has been designed to reduce bulk and mass and will incorporate significant window detailing, a mixture of materials (cement plaster and decorative tile) and with a neutral color palette.

 The proposed landscaping along the street frontage and along the side of the residence, coupled with the sloped topography of the site, will also help to soften the bulk and mass of the proposed building and minimize visual impacts from adjacent properties or from the public right-of-way.
-As such, staff believes that the Planning Commission can support the draft findings and recommend project approval to the City Council.
+As such, staff believes that the City Council can support the draft findings and approve the project.